 - A copy of the contract of sale for the purchase of the property by the trustee (showing capacity as trustee of the trust).

-- If the trustee is a corporation, minutes of a directors' meeting resolving that the trust accept appointment as trustee of the trust and acquire the property for the trust.
+- If the trustee is a corporation, minutes of a directors' meetings resolving to accept the appointment as trustee of the trust and acquire the property for the trust.

 - A copy of the historical certificate of title.

 - A copy of the duly stamped transfer to the trustee of the principal trust.

 - Copies of financial statements of the principal trust for the last three financial years.

 - If the property's title particulars have changed since the relevant time provide copies of the parent titles and the plan of subdivision or consolidation showing how the current title particulars were derived from the parent title.